rita-gwen/GeigerCounter/README.md

  * Improve display visibility in full day light: LCD display is almost invisible in full sun.
  * Add multiple modes of operation: background monitoring, sample measurement
  * add data logging abilities
+ * use more advanced CPU, one of ST32 CORTEX-M0 family most probably.

+Please ignore the DipTrace schematic and PCB files here, they are outdated.
+Hardware design files are moved to CircuitMaker (https://circuitmaker.com/Projects/Details/Rita-Chupalov/Geiger).
+The version of DipTrace I have has too many limitations for this project.